vo1x/Windows-Debloat-Guide/README.md

 ```
 <br>

-**IMPORTANT:** When executing the commands below, always run Powershell and/or Command Prompt as Administrator.
+**⚠IMPORTANT:** When executing the commands below, always run Powershell and/or Command Prompt as Administrator.

 ### Alarms and Clock